The word "emergency" conjures images of large-scale disasters, such as earthquakes or war.

-The word emergency conjures images of large-scale disasters, such as earthquakes or outbreaks of war.
-But a large part of MSF’s work focuses on providing care in hidden emergencies which, while receiving little media coverage, can be just as serious.
+But a large part of MSF’s work focuses on providing care in hidden emergencies, which, while receiving little media coverage, can be just as serious.

-In every situation, MSF strives to ensure that we target people who may be overlooked by the authorities or by other aid groups.
+In every situation, MSF strives to ensure that we reach people who may be overlooked by the authorities or by other aid groups.

 Care, support and speaking out

 When people are ostracised from society or are forgotten by their governments, we can step in to help heal their mental and physical wounds and provide a voice on their behalf.